Heading to the 2018 Texas State Fair? This fun visitors guide has all the best things to do, see, and eat at the State Fair of Texas!

 The annual parade also features lots of classic cars.

-Did you miss the Texas State Fair parade in downtown Dallas?
-No worries … you can catch it nightly at the fair!
+And don’t worry … if you miss the parade in downtown Dallas, you can catch it nightly at the fair!

 Texas State Fair Basics: Getting There, Tickets, etc.